-This September, Peloton not only introduced resistance band classes and bike bootcamp, but also barre classes.
+In September 2020, Peloton not only introduced resistance band classes and bike bootcamp, but also barre classes.

 This post contains affiliate links.
 See my disclosure policy for more information.

 Barre classes have been one of the most requested classes for Peloton, along with rowing classes which Peloton has mostly denied, or at least not confirmed, the rumors.
-(Some people have used the Peloton app with their own rowing machines).
+(Some people have used the Peloton app with their own rowing machines.

 Check out my free downloadable Peloton class lists, featuring the most fun theme rides and fan favorites at the end of this post!
 You can access this and all of my other checklists and files in my Resource Library.